CHN Logo CHN Banner

 Private schools including home based private schools and private independent study programs create their own graduation requirements.
 If you are enrolled in a PSP, check with your school for requirements.
 Below are some resources to help your home based private school create graduation requirements:

-CDE Frequently Asked Questions: High School Graduates
+California Department of Education Frequently Asked Questions: High School Graduates

 University of California freshman admission requirements (a-g requirements)